OpenEvalProject/evals/manuscripts/elife-88671/v2/manuscript.md

 ![Figure 1.](https://cdn.elifesciences.org/articles/88671/elife-88671-fig1-v2.jpg)

-**Figure 1.:** eve expression.(A) According to the two-state model of promoter activity a gene promoter switches from the OFF (inactive) state to the ON (active) state at a rate k.
-When ON, the promoter loads RNA Pol II molecules and synthesizes mRNA at a rate onr.
-The promoter stochastically switches back to the OFF state at a rate k. (offB) The k, onk, and offr parameters define the average interval between bursts, average burst duration, and average burst amplitude, respectively.
+**Figure 1.:** (A) According to the two-state model of promoter activity a gene promoter switches from the OFF (inactive) state to the ON (active) state at a rate kon.
+When ON, the promoter loads RNA Pol II molecules and synthesizes mRNA at a rate r.
+The promoter stochastically switches back to the OFF state at a rate koff.
+(B) The kon, koff, and r parameters define the average interval between bursts, average burst duration, and average burst amplitude, respectively.
 (C) eve stripes result from the interplay of various activators and repressors, for instance, wild-type eve stripe 2 is expressed through the interplay of the activators Bicoid and Hunchback with the repressors Giant and Krüppel.
 The latter define the anterior and posterior boundaries of eve stripe 2, respectively.
 (D) Here, we coupled the disruption of the eve stripe 1 enhancer with the disruption of the anterior repression of eve stripe 2 exerted by the gap repressor Giant to drive ectopic eve expression anteriorly and compare bursting parameters between endogenous and ectopic expression patterns.
 (C and D) are based on Levine, 2013 and Peel et al., 2005.

 Apparent regulatory unity between various enhancers could be the result of evolutionary adaptation of enhancers to the trans-regulatory inputs that they experience in their endogenous regions of activity.
 Under this model, we would expect to observe unified bursting strategies at endogenous regions of enhancer activity, while enhancers exposed to non-endogenous regulatory inputs could exhibit different bursting strategies than those observed within their canonical domains of activity.
 Alternatively, unified strategies of bursting control could result from constraints determined by the biochemistry of the transcriptional processes at enhancers and promoters.
 In this model, enhancers would control the same set of bursting parameters regardless of the identity and concentration of the input transcription factors at concentrations that enhancers have not encountered during their evolution.